muraliThokala/sdk-nrf/samples/wifi/thread_coex_server/README.rst

 +---------------+--------------+----------------------------------------------------------------+

 The Wi-Fi throughput result appears on the test PC terminal on which **iperf** server is run.
-The Thread throughput result appears on the minicom terminal connected to the peer nRF7002 DK.
+The Thread throughput result appears on the minicom terminal connected to the nRF7002 DK on which Thread is run in client role.

 Results
 =======